Natalia Garibotto Sheds Clothes To Flaunt Incredible Assets In New Hot Instagram Share

 Brazilian model Natalia Garibotto is very popular on Instagram for showing off her incredible body to titillate her fans.
-In fact, her skin-baring pictures have won her more than 1.4 million followers and the number seems to be steadily growing with each passing day.
+In fact, her skin-baring pictures have earned her more than 1.4 million followers, and the number seems to be steadily growing with each passing day.

 In her latest share, the model decided to go topless.
-She censored her nipples with the help of her hands but still showed off plenty of skin — a move that left her fans’ jaws dropped.
+She censored her nipples with the help of her hands, but still showed off plenty of skin — a move that left her fans’ jaws dropped.

 To spice things up, she left her ripped jeans deliberately unzipped and unbuttoned to exude seductive vibes.
-The model wore her highlighted tresses down, opted for minimal makeup and held her phone in one hand to click a mirror selfie.
+The model wore her highlighted tresses down, opted for minimal makeup, and held her phone in one hand to click a mirror selfie.

 According to the caption, the sexy jeans were from the online clothing brand Fashion Nova, which is very popular among Instagram models across the globe.
 She also jokingly wrote that her hands will be the only bra that she will be wearing, adding that she hopes her fans will be cool with it.

 The model posed for the picture in a bedroom, standing next to a glass window.
-Within five hours of going live, the picture has racked up more than 60,000 likes and about 400 comments where fans and followers drooled over the model’s sexiness and expressed their feelings for her in explicit terms.
+Within five hours of going live, the picture has racked up more than 60,000 likes and about 400 comments, as fans and followers drooled over the model’s sexiness and expressed their feelings for her in explicit terms.

 Apart from her regular followers, some of Natalia’s fellow models and celebs also liked and commented on the picture to show appreciation and support.
-These included Kayleigh Swenson, Brittanya Razavi, Francia James and Bruna Rangel Lima, among others.
+These included Kayleigh Swenson, Brittanya Razavi, Francia James, and Bruna Rangel Lima, among others.

 “Raise your right hand and repeat after me,” one of her fans flirtatiously wrote so that the model uncensors her nipples.